 A short video from the University of Leicester on what it means to be a 'critical student'.

-This video explains why you should use Library resources rather than relying on Google for researching for your assignments.
+This video - watch the first 1 minute 13 seconds - explains why you should use Library resources rather than relying on Google for researching for your assignments.